 Our current project with the HIF builds on our 2016 work, on access to SGBV response services for refugees with communication disability, in Rwanda.
 The current project, a consultation carried out with UNHCR Rwanda, focuses on developing our understanding of how refugees with communication disability (CD) access SGBV prevention services, including sexual and reproductive health education (SRHE) (see previous blog, Prevention is better than a cure).

-To do this, we collected data from a wide range of sources to ensure we have a broad understanding of SRHE and sexual and gender-based violence (SGBV) prevention and response services, together with an understanding of the real life experiences of refugees with CD, and their carers.
+To do this, we collected data from a wide range of sources to ensure we have a broad understanding of SRHE and sexual and gender-based violence (SGBV) prevention and response services, together with an understanding of the real life experiences of refugees with CD, and their careers.

 This is to help us to identify the real issue(s) people face, so that we can work towards responsive solutions that meet the needs of refugees with CD and the people who support them.